massalabs/massa-docs/contributing.rst

 One way to contribute to Massa is by contributing to the localization effort.
 We aim to have Massa accessible to as many people as possible accross the globe.
-We believe that localization of the documentation helps making the blockchain technology accessible.
+We believe that localization of the documentation helps making the blockchain technology understandable and available to all.
 If you'd like help us in this endeavor and work on localization, everything is detailed in `this repo <https://github.com/massalabs/massa-localized-docs>`_.

 Funding Opportunties